ThatQuiz Test Library Take this test now

 • 23.
 A key challenge in unsupervised learning is evaluating model performance because:

-B) There are no ground truth labels to compare the results against
+A) There@ are no ground truth labels to compare the results against

-C) The models are always less accurate than supervised models
+D) The models are always less accurate than supervised models

 • 24.
 The task of reducing a 50-dimensional dataset to a 2-dimensional plot for visualization is best accomplished by:

-B) An Association rule learning algorithm
+A) An Association rule learning algorithm

-C) A Classification algorithm like Logistic Regression
+B) A Classification algorithm like Logistic Regression

-D) Dimensionality Reduction techniques like Principal Component Analysis (PCA)
+D) Dimen@sionality Reduction techniques like Principal Component Analysis (PCA)

 • 25.
 If an e-commerce company wants to automatically group its products into categories without any pre-existing labels, it should use:

-A) Regression, a supervised learning method
+A) Classification, a supervised learning method

-C) Clustering, an unsupervised learning method
+B) Clus@tering, an unsupervised learning method

-D) Classification, a supervised learning method
+C) Regression, a supervised learning method

 • 26.
 The core building block of a neural network is a(n):